 After we are satisfied to see the atmosphere in the park, our journey will end in one of the room that provides souvenir made by a butterfly that has been dried.
 You can contact us if you need a driver to take you to this place.

-The name of this beach is Melasti beach.
+The name of this place is Melasti beach.
 Located around Ungasan area, South part of Bali.
 They call this beach by the name Melasti beach because the people around this area use this beach for Melasti ceremony.
 The Access is not difficult to get there, you look for Melasti street then continue straight until you find the Bayan Tree Hotel and Resort, and straight again until you see the coast of Melasti beach from the cliff.
 The road to get there almost similar to Pandawa Beach.
-Your Bali tour driver could bring you to this place.
+Your Bali tour driver could bring you to this place for your photo shoot tour.

 Tirta Gangga literally means water from the Ganges and it is a site of some reverence for the Hindu Balinese.
 Strictly, the name refers to the water palace built in 1948 by the Raja of Karangasem, Anak Agung Agung Anglurah Ketut Karangasem.
 It is, however, the name widely used to refer to the general area which includes the water palace and the lush rural areas around.
 Tirta Gangga water palace is a maze of pools and fountains surrounded by a lush garden and stone carvings and statues.
 The one hectare complex was built in 1946 by the late King of Karangsem but was destroyed almost entirely by the eruption of nearby Mount Agung in 1963.
 It has been lovingly re-built and restored and has an air of authentic royal magnificence.